alterisian/mep_email_scraper/README.md

   if (sleep <= 0) sleep <- 1
   Sys.sleep(sleep) # sleep a bit, although downloading of a website already takes long }

+# Write emails in a format that is easy to copy/paste into your favorite email client.
+# Note that there may be a limit of how many addresses the client can process.
+meps.email <- read.table("meps.txt", header = FALSE)
+write(paste(meps.email$V1, collapse = ", "), file = "email_friendly.txt")
 ```